COVID-19 Hospitality Partner Resources

 Local Community Support

-- A number of local stakeholders are getting ready to launch a great initiative to support our Hospitality Workers in this time of need.
+- A number of local stakeholders have launched a great initiative to support our Hospitality Workers in this time of need.
 The site, tipyourbartender.online is currently accepting submissions from chefs, servers, bartenders, brewers and more to add a profile.
-Beginning on Friday 3.20.20, patrons will be able to log on to the site and tip their favorites virtually through Venmo and Paypal.
+Patrons will be able to log on to the site and tip their favorites virtually through Venmo and Paypal.
 Everyone that submits tips will be entered to win prizes being donated by businesses throughout the region.
 We encourage you to share with your staffs and/or colleagues that may be impacted during this difficult time.

 - If you, your team or guests need help with transportation, Tech Valley Hospitality Shuttle is still in operation and available as a resource.
 Owner Trent Griffin-Braaf has indicated you can contact him directly at 518-878-3136.